Created by the Ask Leif Team — Reviewed and Edited by Shane

 Shanghai is a city that truly has it all, a dazzling collision of Art Deco colonial architecture, futuristic Pudong skyscrapers, and traditional shikumen stone gate houses.
 This itinerary is your passport to experiencing the best of its vibrant culture and iconic landmarks, from the historic Bund to the charming French Concession and the breathtaking Pudong skyline.

-Shanghai isn't just a city; it's an exhilarating journey through time, a place where the grandeur of Art Deco colonial architecture whispers tales of a bygone era, while the futuristic skyscrapers of Pudong pierce the clouds, symbolizing China's audacious leap forward.
+Shanghai isn't just a city; it's an exhilarating journey through time, a place where the bustling energy of Nanjing Road East invites you into a world of endless shopping and culinary delights, while the futuristic skyscrapers of Pudong pierce the clouds, symbolizing China's audacious leap forward.
 Imagine strolling along The Bund at dusk, the Huangpu River reflecting the dazzling lights of a skyline that defies imagination, a truly iconic urban spectacle.
 This itinerary is your passport to unlocking the city's multifaceted soul, guiding you through its most celebrated landmarks and hidden cultural gems, ensuring you don't just see Shanghai, but truly experience its vibrant pulse.

 Prepare your palate for an unforgettable culinary adventure, from the delicate perfection of xiaolongbao at a local institution like Jia Jia Tang Bao to the refined elegance of Shanghai's burgeoning fine dining scene.
 As the day winds down, discover the city's vibrant nightlife, perhaps sipping a meticulously crafted cocktail at Speak Low, hidden behind an unassuming kitchen equipment shop, or enjoying panoramic views from Bar No. 3.
 This itinerary is crafted to reveal Shanghai's layers, from its historical foundations to its cutting-edge contemporary culture, ensuring a trip filled with wonder, discovery, and unforgettable memories.